wkillerud/some-sass/docs/src/user-guide/completions.md

 ### Extend first

 This workflow can be useful in scenarios where the selectors change, but the style should stay the same.
-You would define a stylesheet with the selectors, `@extend` stable semanticly named placeholder selectors, and then implement those placeholders.
+You define a stylesheet with the selectors, `@extend` stable placeholder selectors, and then implement those placeholders.
 This workflow is for instance used in parts of the Discord theming community.

 ![](../images/usage/placeholder-declare.png)